The Most Livable Cities in China – Index

 Suzhou is the other half of the previously mentioned Chinese saying, “Up in the sky is heaven, and down here we have Suzhou and Hangzhou”.
 Suzhou is often called the “Venice of China” or the “Venice of the East” because of its many canals, classical gardens, and stone bridges.
 The classical gardens have been declared as a UNESCO World Heritage Site.

 In Suzhou, one can find a nice mix of new and old.
 Modern high-tech developments jut up against working-class neighborhoods.
 One night you can enjoy the street food of the city while the following day enjoys lunch at one of the city’s many Western restaurants.

 Suzhou lies on the Shanghai-Nanjing rail line giving it great proximity to the rich cultural and historical heritage of the area.
 Many in Suzhou enjoy day trips or weekend visits to nearby cities such as Shanghai, Hangzhou, Wuxi, and Nanjing.

 - GDP per capita: CNY 31,774 (USD 4,831)

 The primary reason one would want to live in Guilin is because of the breathtaking scenery and its status as a backpacker’s hub and one of the most popular tourist destinations in China.
 Guilin is for those who can never get enough of exploring the outdoors and the surrounding countryside.

-Based in Guilin you can explore the countryside and natural beauty of the area by bicycle or take a wildlife and nature tour.
+Based in Guilin you can explore the countryside and the natural beauty of the area by bicycle or take a wildlife and nature tour.
 Hiking along or taking a boat down the 83 kilometer stretch of the Li River between Guilin and Yangshuo is like viewing an artistic masterpiece.
-A neat place to visit is West Street in Yangshuo which at times can number more foreigners than Chinese and is full of cafes, bars and souvenir shops.
+A neat place to visit is West Street in Yangshuo which at times can number more foreigners than Chinese and is full of cafes, bars, and souvenir shops.